sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter1.md

 ### **Mac**

-The default undo and redo keyboard shortcuts on MacOS work the same over most applications.
+The default `undo` and `redo` keyboard shortcuts on MacOS work the same over most applications.
 The weird behavior described in the windows section is not relevant for Mac users.
 Use <kbd>&#8984;</kbd> + <kbd>z</kbd> to undo, and <kbd>&#8984;</kbd> + <kbd>shift</kbd> + <kbd>z</kbd> to redo.

 <!-- tabs:end -->

 Congratulations!
 You finished the first chapter of the tutorial.
 If you learned a few new tricks, feel free to take a break and let the information sink in.
 Otherwise, we look forward to seeing you in chapter 2.

+---